 Anyone who is over 16, living in Wales and not in full-time education can apply.
 An apprenticeship will give you essential job-specific skills, knowledge and professional qualifications.
-You will work towards a work-based qualification which will be at least Level 2 from the Qualification and Credit Framework (QCF).
+You will work towards a work-based qualification which will be at least Level 2 from the Credit and Qualifications Framework for Wales (CQFW).

 You will do a real job for a real employer and will be given targets to achieve.
 Regular progress checks are made to make sure that your employer is supporting you and you are making progress.

 You will receive a regular wage with paid holidays and the same benefits as other employees.
 As your skills develop, your pay will increase accordingly.
 You may also get additional money for essential books, clothing or equipment, or help with a disability.